 Want to get to know Whistler beyond the hustle-bustle of the village?
 Set off on foot into a winter wonderland, no car necessary.
-Thanks to the sustainability-minded Resort Municipality of Whistler (RMOW) we have the snow-cleared Valley Trail system, over 40 km of paved trail and boardwalks free or motorized vehicles which connect the major hubs, neighbourhoods, lakes and parks.
+Thanks to the sustainability-minded Resort Municipality of Whistler (RMOW) we have the snow-cleared Valley Trail system, over 38 kilometers of paved trail and boardwalks free or motorized vehicles that connect the major hubs, neighbourhoods, lakes and parks.
 An alternative to the Valley Trail is the non-winter maintained, off the beaten path Sea to Sky Trail which starts at Bayly Park and goes south to Brandywine Falls Provincial Park.
 As John Muir (#1 fan of walking) reminds us:

 “In every walk with nature one receives far more than he seeks.”

 Not only is spending time outdoors good for us but the pace and peaceful nature of walking is sure to put you in vacation mode ASAP.
 It’s also a great activity if you’re from a different time zone, need daylight to adjust to the time change and don’t have the energy for something more strenuous.

 Winter Conditions on the Valley Trail